 For players on a tighter budget, we’d recommend the Schecter Omen-8.
 The regular scale might appeal to those that are new to guitars with more strings, plus it’s built to a good standard and comes fitted with a decent pair of passive humbuckers that will take care of all sorts of metal and beyond.

-Best 8-string guitars: buying advice
+Best 8-string guitars: Product guide